clebert/pageobject/docs/api-references/class.md

 ## Type `Element`

-The type of an element depends on the adapter used:
+The type of an object that represents a DOM element depends on the adapter used:

 - @pageobject/selenium-adapter → [`WebElement`][selenium-webelement]